 Diameter is the length of a line touching two points on a circle that passes through the center.
-This line is most commonly known in mathematics as the diameter of the circle.
-Diameter exists only for circular or cylindrical objects, thus there is only one width or length, and these should be equal numbers.
+Diameter exists only for circular, or for circle-based objects like a sphere or cylinder, thus the width and length should always be the same.
 Regardless what information you are given, you can find out the diameter if you have either the radius, circumference or area of the circle.

-Solve to find the diameter if you are given the area.
-Find the square root of four times the area divided by pi (diameter = √ (4 x area) / (pi)).
+If you are given the area of a circle, the diameter is equal to the square root of four times the area divided by pi (diameter = √ (4 x area) / pi).